UjjvalChopra/UjjvalChopra/README.md

 ### 💡 What I’m Working On:
 - Debugging complex systems and optimizing workflows.
 - Exploring advanced applications of **Large Language Models (LLMs)** and building a **pico-LLM**.
-- Building a robust Big Data Project for **Predictive Maintenance**.
+- Building a robust Big Data Science Project for **Predictive Maintenance** in Turbofan Projects.
 - Researching on a Machine Learning approach towards Alazheimer's at NYU Langone

 ### 🌱 Collaboration: